 In January 2011 ITCC was established as a European Category 1 Network for Paediatric Research at the European Medicines Agency (EnprEMA).
 Its structure comprises several Committees which are responsible for a particular issue in the development of novel therapeutic strategies in paediatric oncology.

 SIOPE, the European Society for Paediatric Oncology

-SIOPE, the European Society for Paediatric Oncology is the only pan-European organisation representing all professionals working in the field of childhood cancers in close cooperation with parents, patients and survivors.
-With more than 1,730 members across 35 European countries, today SIOPE is leading the way to ensure the best possible care and outcomes for all children and adolescents with cancer across Europe.
+The European Society for Paediatric Oncology (SIOP Europe) is the only pan-European organisation representing all professionals working in the field of childhood cancers in close cooperation with parents, patients and survivors.
+With more than 1,850 members across 35 European countries, SIOP Europe is leading the way to ensure the best possible care and outcomes for all children and young people with cancer across Europe.